 Before you decide whether you’re looking for an HDTV, LCD TV, LED TV, or Ultra HD TV, you’ll need to decide where you want your television to reside.
 Once you’ve chosen the location, measure the height, width, and depth of that spot (there may be limitations due to the size of an entertainment center or the amount of space on a wall).
 Later, when shopping, you can match this up with the measurements of the television itself, not its screen size, to make sure it will fit.
 You’ll find some TVs have footprints that are physically larger than others of the same screen size, so always look at the dimensions to see whether it will slot into the space available.

 How wide is the stand?

 The second size-related consideration is the television’s attached stand.
-If you aren’t going to mount your television on a wall, this will play a big part in how much space it takes up on your console table, and many newer TVs have feet at the far edges.
+If you aren’t going to mount your new TV on a wall, this will play a big part in how much space it takes up on your console table, and many newer TVs have feet at the far edges.
 You need to ensure that wherever you plan on placing the television is wide enough to accommodate the stand.
 You’ll want to be strict here, too.
 Often, people think it’s safe to let the corners overhang, forgetting that it’s been designed to rest on a flat surface.
 Fail to do so and the faintest breath of wind could send the whole thing tumbling over.